OpenTermsArchive/contrib-versions/Foxnews/Privacy Policy.md

 **To allow service providers to assist us in providing and managing the Fox News Services.** The information we collect from and about you may be made available to certain third party service providers, such as contractors, analytics and other measurement companies, agents or sponsors, who help us analyze and understand your use of the Fox News Services, and manage and/or provide the Fox News Services.

 **To allow social sharing functionality.** If you log in with or connect a social media service account with Fox News Services, we may share your user name, picture, and likes, as well as your activities and comments with other Fox News Services users and with your friends associated with your social media service.
 We may also share the same information with the social media service provider.
 By logging in with or connecting your Fox News Services account with a social media service, you are authorizing us to share information we collect from and about you with the social media service provider, other users and your friends and you understand that the social media service's use of the shared information will be governed by the social media service's privacy policy.
-If you do not want your personal information shared in this way, please do not connect your social media service account with your Fox News.
+If you do not want your personal information shared in this way, please do not connect your social media service account with your Fox News Services account and do not participate in social sharing on Fox News Services.

 **To provide co-branded services and features.** We may offer co-branded services or features, such as contests, sweepstakes or other promotions together with a third party ("Co-Branded Services").
 These Co-Branded Services may be hosted on Fox News Services or on the third party's service.
 By virtue of these relationships, we may share the information you submit in connection with the Co-Branded Service with the third party.
 The third party's use of your information will be governed by the third party's privacy policy.